Cafe Allegro is a little piece of old Seattle

 - The exposed brick and ivy climbing the wall of the bookshop next door will make you feel like getting literary, too.

 Pro tip: The place often looks full, but rest assured, there's more space.

 - After you buy your cup of coffee, head back outside and go through the big, black door, which leads up to the cafe's upper floor and cozy balcony.

-- This is one of the places where I learned to adore drip coffee, and I still like to get it in a large, glass mug and take it upstairs while I work.
+- They're known for espresso, but I like their drip coffee, too.
+I often get it in a big glass mug and take it upstairs while I work.

 Bonus: Overhearing students talk about where they plan to travel, exciting conversations they had on campus or how they plan to change the world will help energize you almost as much as the coffee does.

 Details: The address is 4214 University Way NE.

 - You'll have to go along NE 42nd Street to find the alleyway entrance, which is next to Magus Books.

 No stories could be found

 Get a free daily digest of the most important news in your backyard with Axios Seattle.